lawrie/MuraxArduino/README.md

 ### Memory

 If you select the 8Kb BRAM internal option, you get an 8kb device with a bootloader of just over 2kb, leaving just under 6kb for the Arduino sketch.
 The BRAM is mapped onto address 0x80000000.
-The BRAM could be increased to 12kb, but urrently the top 4kb is just used for the stack and function pointers for interrupts.
+The BRAM could be increased to 12kb, but currently the top 4kb is just used for the stack and function pointers for interrupts.

 The SRAM implementation is [MuraxSram.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxSram.scala).